Local government reorganisation and devolution

 • West Oxfordshire District Council

-Devolution in Oxfordshire would mean a new combined authority comprising Oxfordshire and other neighbouring areas.
-The government would transfer more powers and funding to this new authority.
-The combined authority would then:
+If agreed, devolution in Oxfordshire will see the creation of a new combined authority – a mayoral strategic authority – made up of Oxfordshire and other neighbouring areas across the Thames Valley.
+The government will transfer more powers and funding to this new authority.

 • make decisions locally and closer to the communities and businesses affected

-Councils across a wider region, such as the Thames Valley, could collaborate around key issues such as transport and economic development.
+Councils within the mayoral strategic authority across the Thames Valley will work together around key issues such as transport and economic development.